 WARNING: Do not keep non-task information in the Tasks section. planner-trunk will delete all non-task lines from the Tasks section of your plan page in the process of grouping the tasks.

-After you set up planner-trunk-rule-list
+After you set up planner-trunk-rule-list, use M-x

 planner-trunk-tasks to try out your rules until you're satistfied.